Last updated: ET

 General safety information

 It is the sole prerogative of every country or territory to determine who is allowed to enter or exit.
 Canadian consular officials cannot intervene on your behalf if you do not meet entry or exit requirements.
-The following information has been obtained from the Burkinan authorities and is subject to change at any time.
+The following information has been obtained from the authorities of Burkina Faso and is subject to change at any time.
 The country- or territory-specific entry/exit requirements are provided on this page for information purposes only.
 While every effort is made to provide accurate information, information contained here is provided on an "as is" basis without warranty of any kind, express or implied.
 The Government of Canada assumes no responsibility, and shall not be liable for any damages in connection to the information provided.
 It is your responsibility to check with the Embassy for Burkina Faso for up-to-date information.